Bira/octopus-carnival/_drafts/dfrpg-adventurers-wizard.md

 regarding their spell selection, and plans explosions in advance.

 The upside here is that you don't have to worry about "spell slots" or any of that nonsense.
-You always have access to all the spells you know, and when your energy runs out you can recover it entirely by resting for a few minutes instead of forcing your party to stick to a fifteen-minute workday.
+You always have access to all the spells you know, and recovering your energy when it runs out results in "fifteen-minute rests" instead of "fifteen-minute workdays".